Trips 2025

 Spend your days exploring a variety of lakefront beaches including Sebago Lake, Range Pond, and more!
 Return to your campground on Sebago Lake each night for meals cooked on camp stoves, smores on the fire, relaxing, and games by firelight.
 Swimming, beach games, lounging in the sun… what more could you ask for?!

-Hey everyone, super excited to meet you all, and welcome to Bates class of ’28.
-My name is Johnny and I am a Junior from New York, New York majoring in Economics and minoring in Digital Computational Science.
+Hey everyone, super excited to meet you all, and welcome to Bates class of ’29.
+My name is Johnny and I am a Senior from New York, New York majoring in Economics and minoring in Digital Computational Science.
 At Bates, I am a part of the lacrosse team here on campus, have a radio show, and participate in community engagement with various partners with Bates.
-Me and Risa became great friends because of the AESOP trip and we hope to create the same relationship for all of you.
+I have personally built a ton of friendships through AESOP whether that be leading or participating.
+Me and Ariya became great friends because of the AESOP and we hope to create the same relationship for all of you.
 You can reach me at jnunez@bates.edu if you want to talk or if you have any questions.
 Once again super excited to meet and get to know you all!

 Mooselookmeguntic Canoeing